 After 1.5 minutes the split vent is closed and the temperature of the injector is rapidly raised to 325°C. The sample is then vaporized onto the column which is held at the same temperature as the initial injector temperature.
 At 3.0 minutes the split vent is opened to vent any residual sample or solvent, cleaning the insert for the next injection.
 The injector is kept at 325°C until 3-5 minutes before the end of the method, at which time the injector is programmed to its initial temperature.
-If cryo cooling of the injector is used, you will have to adjust the time at which you program the injector to return to its initial temperature.
+If cryo cooling of the injector to return to its initial temperature.
 Make it a target to have the injector and column oven reach their initial temperature at about the same time.
 This is a way to shorten the time between runs and minimize use of coolant.